 Like everything else these days, Mother’s Day is going to be a bit more challenging to celebrate.
 Folks who are working hard to keep their loved ones safe, but still want to show their love for them on this occasion, have one creative, virtual option: a virtual flower bouquet, courtesy of India’s Museum of Art and Photography.

-Flowers have always been the perfect Mother’s Day gift because they symbolize life, love, and hope, and hope is something we all sorely need more of these days.
+Flowers and sending a big flower bouquet have always been the perfect Mother’s Day gift because they symbolize life, love, and hope, and hope is something we all sorely need more of these days.
 That’s why the Museum of Art and Photography (MAP) created the Bouquet of Hope project.

 The Museum of Art & Photography (MAP) is a new museum being built in Bangalore, the Silicon Valley of India.
 Its mission to showcase and highlight Indian’s artistic heritage and contribution, through a new form of museum cultural that embraces modernity and technology.
 MAP founder Abhishek Poddar first thought of the Bouquet of Hope idea when he was looking for a bold way to celebrate his parents’ wedding anniversary.
 In his own words: